DeepLabCut/DeepLabCut/docs/functionDetails.md

 trainingsetindex: int, optional
     Integer specifying which TrainingsetFraction to use.
 By default the first (note that TrainingFraction is a list in config.yaml).

 gputouse: int, optional.
 Natural number indicating the number of your GPU (see number in nvidia-smi).
-If you do not have a GPU put None.
+If you do not have a GPU, put None.
 See: https://nvidia.custhelp.com/app/answers/detail/a_id/3751/~/useful-nvidia-smi-queries

 max_snapshots_to_keep: int, or None.
 Sets how many snapshots are kept, i.e. states of the trained network.
 For every saving interation a snapshot is stored, however, only the last max_snapshots_to_keep many are kept!
 If you change this to None, then all are kept.